I'm Behind on my Half Marathon Training

 Thanks all!

 Then go back in to where you should be, which I guess is Week Six, and like someone said, if you can run the mileage, great, if not, do some minimal walking, and by the following week you'll probably be back up to par.
 What I notice with myself, especially now as opposed to "younger" years, is I have to start at a pace that is so slow it almost feels weird.
 If I start too fast, the last mile is not enjoyable.
-I don't anticipate my 8th or 9th mile being enjoyable anyway, but I'm hoping my 6th & 7th are.
+I don't anticipate my 8th or 9th mile being enjoyable anyway, but I'm hoping my 6th & 7th are.0 -

-be mentally strong :)
+be mentally strong0

 Get in as much training as you can, but be prepared to walk intervals of the race if you feel you need to.